Augenblicke

 Christina Frei

-Christina Frei is inaugural Executive Director of Language Instruction for the School of Arts & Sciences at the University of Pennsylvania.
-In addition, she is the director of language instruction for the Department of Germanic Languages and Literatures.
-She also chairs the Penn Language Center, home of many less commonly taught languages and trains the graduate teaching fellows across diverse departments.
-As Adjunct Associate Professor of Education she offers the Second Language Development Course in the Spring semester at Educational Linguistics in the Graduate School of Education.
-Her research includes publications on curricular design, collaborative teaching and learning, and digital pedagogy.
+Christina Frei is Executive Director of Language Instruction for the School of Arts & Sciences at the University of Pennsylvania.
+In addition, she chairs the Penn Language Center, home of many less commonly taught languages.
+As Adjunct Associate Professor of Education she often is a member of dissertations completed in Educational Linguistics at the Graduate School of Education.
+Housed in German Studies, her research focuses on the role of generative AI for language learning and teaching, collaborative teaching and learning, and includes publications on curriculum design.

 Contact: Cefrei@sas.upenn.edu